kristianeschenburg/academic-kickstart/content/post/information/index.md

 {{< figure src="entropy.png" title="" lightbox="true" >}}

 Immediately evident is that the entropy curve peaks when $p=0.5$.
-We are entirely uncertain what value $Y$ will take if we have an equal chance of sampling either 0 or 1.
+We are entirely uncertain what value $y$ will take if we have an equal chance of sampling either 0 or 1.
 However, when $p = 0$ or $p=1$, we know exactly which value $y$ will take -- we aren't uncertain at all.

 Entropy is naturally related to the conditional entropy.
 Given two variables $X$ and $Y$, conditional entropy is defined as